-Microsoft Teams vs Zoom: Which Is the Best Video Conferencing Tool in 2025?
+Microsoft Teams vs Zoom 2026: Which Is the Best Video Conferencing Tool?

-As a remote worker, I’ve used both apps extensively over the past 5 or so years and formed some opinions.
+As a remote worker, I’ve used both apps extensively over the past decade and formed some opinions.
 However, I set out to test them again for the sake of this article and find out:

 • What are the main differences between MS Teams and Zoom,